getbotty/Amp/README.md

 - `dirAttr` - *string*; Name of the querystring key that denotes the sorting direction.
 - `method` - *string*; Name of the collection's method that will handle sorting.
 This method will receive 3 arguments: `column`, `direction` and `query`.
 The first 2 are the property name and direction, and the third is a query with additional parameters (set by setParams).
 Note that paging is not conserved on a sort-order change since it doesn't really make sense.
 The method should make sure that some kind of event is triggered (i.e. `reset`) which you can use to re-render the grid.

+#### rowAttrs:

+This should normally be a function that returns an object, or just an object.
+If it's a function, it will be passed the currently rendered item as the only argument.
+The object it returns will be added as attributes to the &lt;tr&gt; element of the table.

 ### Column Options

 - `id` - *string*; The id of the column.
 If it has the same name as a model property - the property value will be rendered in the grid.